notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 $$y = mx + c \text{, where } m = \frac{(3x^2 + a)}{2y}$$

-Now that we have the equation to the line, we substitue it in the equation of the curve to find where they coincide, note that `x1` and `y1` are coordinates of point `P`.
+Now that we have the equation to the line, we substitute it in the equation of the curve to find where they coincide, note that `x1` and `y1` are coordinates of point `P`.

 $$[m(x - x1) + y1]^2 = x^3 + ax + b \text{, where } m = \frac{(3x^2 + a)}{2y}$$